| Package | dom.core |

 See also

-DOM 3 Core SEVERITY_WARNINGConstant
+| DOM 3 Core SEVERITY_WARNING | Constant |

-Introduced in: DOM 3 Core
+public static const SEVERITY_WARNING:Number = 1| Introduced in: | DOM 3 Core |

 The severity of the error described by the DOMError is warning.